Adopt a Beach

 Become a beachkeeper!

-We train each team to conduct a beach survey at their adopted beach.
-Email or call if you want training: email@example.com or 978-741-7900.
+We come with you to your adopted beach to conduct a beach survey.
+Email or call if you want training: firstname.lastname@example.org or 978-741-7900.

 - Conducting regular coastal clean-ups, especially after storm events when marine debris is washed ashore and documenting storm damage on Storm Reporter